 The Vatican Museums and the famous Sistine Chapel are worthy targets for any traveler.
 That’s just you need to book tickets in advance, a few weeks before the trip.
 And pay for them online.

-If you are going to do this after you arrive in Rome, it is far from a fact that fortune will be merciful and you will receive the coveted reservation.
+If you do this after arriving in Rome, it is far from a fact that you will be able to get to the Vatican on the chosen day

 A similar scheme will have to be followed when visiting the Borghese Gallery.
-Another popular and therefore visited by a large number of tourists attractions of the “Eternal City”.
+Another popular and therefore visited by a large number of tourists local attraction.

 © Goodtimefortrip.com